Relevant authorities

 International Citizen Service (ICS)

-ICS is a coordinating collaboration across relevant actors, including SIRI, municipalities, and SKAT, working with the registration and entry of foreign citizens.
+ICS is a collaboration across relevant actors, including SIRI, municipalities, and SKAT, working with the registration and entry of foreign citizens.
 There are six ICS centers in Denmark where foreign workers must physically appear when entering Denmark.

 ICS: International Citizen Service

-Danish Language and Tests
+Danish language training and Tests

 Life in Denmark